AutoxingTech/axbot_restbook/docs/reference/websocket.md

 Since 2.9.0

-The state of the roller.
+The current state of the roller.

 ```json
 {